-19.18 The above list is not exhaustive and it is recommended that applicants engage with the Councils' Economic Development teams as well as potential local employment and skills delivery partners during pre-application discussions or, where these do not take place, early on in the planning application process.
+19.19 The above list is not exhaustive and applicants are encouraged to engage with the Councils' Economic Development teams as well as potential local employment and skills delivery partners early on in the planning application process.

-19.19 As part of their supply chains obligations, developers should:
+19.20 As part of their supply chains offers, developers should consider:

-- Work with the councils to promote and advertise tender opportunities and to achieve the procurement of construction contracts and goods and services from companies and organisations based in Cambridge and South Cambridgeshire. - Brief sub-contractors on the requirements for local procurement and ensure that cooperation is agreed as a prerequisite to accepting sub-contract tenders and include a written statement in contracts with sub-contractors encouraging them to work with local businesses.
+- Working with the councils to promote and advertise tender opportunities and to achieve the procurement of construction contracts and goods and services from companies and organisations based in Cambridge and South Cambridgeshire. - Briefing sub-contractors on the requirements for local procurement and ensure that cooperation is agreed as a prerequisite to accepting sub-contract tenders and include a written statement in contracts with sub-contractors encouraging them to work with local businesses.

-19.20 Where relevant, the developer will be expected to engage with new skills and employment initiatives active in the local area for the duration of the s106 obligation commitments on skills and employment.
+19.21 Developers are also encouraged to engage with new skills and employment initiatives active in the local area for the duration of the s106 obligation commitments on skills and employment.